IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- PCs would have to capture a cultist or subject themselves to possession
 ### Layout
 - Resting -> chance of random encounter
+- secret entrance from Yu? some cool way to get in
 #### Level 1 - ISEC Basement
 Entrance
 - Once an imposing building of dark onyx stone, built in a modernistic style (geometric abstract shapes).
 Now a collapsed wreck, a lot of the valuable facade decoration picked off by scavengers, the remaining ruin jutting into the air like broken teeth